tModLoader/tModLoader/PortingNotes_1.4.5.md

 - https://github.com/tModLoader/tModLoader/commit/fced57a0725a6fabc171616487adf5166cbb89ef has several changes similar to `new MemoryStream(FileUtilities.ReadAllBytes(text, isCloudSave));` -> `FileUtilities.ReadAllBytes(text, isCloudSave).ToMemoryStream();`, to "Fix bug where BinaryIO failed to access the buffer of non-public MemoryStream".
 Do these need to be fixed in Terraria as well?
 - https://github.com/tModLoader/tModLoader/commit/a532a537df39d3787829299e0835a3e29263fe7d has a fix for "Fix map saving if loading corrupted map file.".
 Check if this is still the case and suggest a fix in Terraria.
 - https://github.com/tModLoader/tModLoader/commit/a532a537df39d3787829299e0835a3e29263fe7d has a fix for "Fix map saving if loading old map file.".
 Check if this is still the case and suggest a fix in Terraria.
+- NPC.catchItem, change from short to int?
+- Add `Color color = new Color(175, 75, 255);` to the start of `DoDeathEvents_CelebrateBossDeath` and use it in all the ChatHelper.BroadcastChatMessage and Main.NewText method calls.
+(Big patches)

 # Longer Patch issues: